codio-content/Crunch-Basics/.guides/content/A--B---C--b6a7.md

 You can test your program by setting the initial values of `A`, `B`, and `C` however you like.

-When you're done, run your program and then press the 'Check it' button to see if your solution is correct.
+When you're done, run your program and then press the 'Check it' button to see if your solution is correct.{Check It!|assessment}(test-2775743270)

-{Check it!! | custom}(abc.crunch)

 |||